TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 3/John 3.15.md

 ---

-that whosoever believeth may in him have eternal life.
+that whoever believes in him should not perish, but have eternal life.